shawntabrizi/substrate-collectables-workshop/3/buying-a-kitty.md

 Let's take a second look at the checks which could fail within `transfer_from()`:

-* No owner exists for the kitty
+* No owner could exists for the kitty
-* The "from" account does not own the kitty in question
+* The "from" account could not own the kitty in question
-* There will be an underflow when subtracting the kitty from the user's `owned_kitty_count`
+* There could be an underflow when subtracting the kitty from the user's `owned_kitty_count`
-* There will be an overflow when adding the kitty to a user's `owned_kitty_count`
+* There could be an overflow when adding the kitty to a user's `owned_kitty_count`

-So, before we can chain the functions like we want, we need to make sure that all of these checks will succeed.
-This is actually pretty easy!
+So, before we can chain the functions like we want, we need to make sure that all of these checks will succeed:

 1. Make sure your `buy_kitty` function checks that the kitty has an owner
 2. Use that owner value to directly power your `transfer_from()` function